Smoothex/cnae-sockshop/README.md

 - making (part of the) microservice serverless

 Get familiar with the Sock Shop architecture and the monitoring tools we use in the [repo's Wiki](https://github.com/Smoothex/cnae-sockshop/wiki).

+For deployment instruction please take a look at